 I'm an employee.
 May I make a public records request to see my employee file?

 Yes.
 A request to see information in your employee file may be submitted to Human Resources.
-Human Resources may be contacted at extention 3320.
+Human Resources may be contacted at extension 3320.

 I'm a student.
 May I make a public records request to see my educational records?

 Yes.
-Student Services retains all student records.
+Student Affairs retains all student records.
 For academic records, contact Enrollment Services at extension 2500.
-For any other type of student record, complete and submit a Public Records request.
+For any other type of student record, complete and submit a Public Disclosure Request.

 Is my request for public records confidential?